 The church does not offer this path to conformity to Christ.
-They are more likely to offer baseball, softball, golf, and excursions to the mall than they are to lead the saints to affliction.
+They are more likely to offer baseball, softball, golf, and excursions to the mall than they are to lead the saints to take up their crosses to follow Christ.
 The church stands in the way of the believer, for it will not permit any to be led of the Spirit.
-Being led of the Spirit will interfere with being led of the church leadership.
+Being led of the Spirit will interfere with being led by the church leadership.
 One cannot fulfill the goals of the corporation while being led of the Spirit.
+If you are led by the Spirit you will not be the model corporate Christian citizen that those building earthly kingdoms desire to populate their congregations.
 The church leaders are all too willing to usurp the role of the Spirit, telling the saints what the will of God is for their lives.
 The end is always self-serving, fostering a dependence upon the church leaders, and resulting in a continuance of the church as a corporate entity.

 Eighty years ago, a wise Christian minister named T. Austin Sparks wrote the following words: